snap-one/docs-driverworks-proxyprotocol/source/includes/57_intercom_capabilities/_11-HASMONITORMODE.md

 ## has monitor mode

-Device supports the monitor functionality.
+Device supports the use of display monitor functionality.
 Setting this to true will also enable the use of the Monitor Mode checkbox in ComposerPro.

 ### Signature